-Edward Logue’s Roosevelt Island isn’t exactly what we see today, but it’s close.
-Ed Logue?
+Edward Logue’s Roosevelt Island doesn’t match exactly with what we see today, but it’s in the ballpark..
+But who was Ed Logue?
 You’ve probably heard of Louis Kahn, designer of Four Freedoms Park.
-And maybe Phillip Johnson’s masterplan that’s still in place.
-But Ed Logue hired both, and he’s the guy who renamed Welfare Island after FDR.
+And maybe Philip Johnson’s masterplan, the one that steers Roosevelt Island’s development.
+Ed Logue hired both, and he’s the guy who renamed Welfare Island after FDR.

 Estimated reading time: 5 minutes